IT Glue Password Asset: Best Practices

 i.
 VPN A VPN connection to shares and other resources would go under VPN category.

 j.
 WiFi.
-For Wifi Access keys.
-Not for admin access passwords to wifi devices.
+For Wifi access keys.
+Not for admin access passwords to Wi-Fi devices.
 (Use network for network admin passwords.)

 k.
 Backup Device Mainly backup appliances or devices used for backup caching - local login.